Banging Toolbox

 First, remove the cap on the drain and remove what’s visible.

-The first way to unclog hair from the shower drain is to remove it by hand.
+The first way to unclog hair from the shower drain is to remove the block by hand.

-Before going into the methods below, it’s best to try doing this first as it usually solves most clogging problems 99% of the time.
+Before going into the methods below, use your hand first as your hand should solve most clogging problems 99% of the time.

-As we’ve said before, a lot of drains have a removable cap and/or a filter.
+As I said before, a lot of drains have a removable cap and/or a filter.

-These are designed to collect gunk and hair buildup so you can easily remove them by hand.
+These are designed to collect gunk and hair buildup so you can easily remove the buildup by hand.

 Pouring boiling water